-Applications for all part-time courses and free online courses are made directly through the college – so you can apply straight away.
-Please fill out the online application form you can find here and we aim to get back to you within 48 hours.
+Applications for all part-time courses are made directly on our website – you can apply straight away.
+Please browse our part-time courses and then fill out the online application form you can find here.
+We aim to get back to you within 48 hours.

 Alternatively, for part-time courses, you can use the methods mentioned above, by downloading the application form and sending it to us via email or post.

 ONLINE AND DISTANCE LEARNING COURSES